Jerry Jarrett: NWA:TNA (2002–2005)

 After the sale of World Championship Wrestling to the World Wrestling Federation and the bankruptcy of Extreme Championship Wrestling, the North American professional wrestling industry lacked a viable competitor to the WWF.
 Jerry and Jeff Jarrett attempted to fill the void.
 On May 9, 2002, they formed J Sports and Entertainment (JSE), the parent company of NWA:TNA, a new professional wrestling promotion that began airing weekly pay-per-views on In Demand on June 19.

 In October 2002, JSE sold a 72% controlling interest in NWA:TNA to Panda Energy.
 Jarrett remained part of the NWA:TNA management team until departing in late-2005 over a dispute about the direction of the company.
 In October 2005, he introduced professional wrestler Oleg Prudius to WWE, where he became Vladimir Kozlov.

 Companies

 After stepping away from professional wrestling, Jarrett owned a construction company and an international television distribution company.

 Personal life and death

 Jarrett had four children: a daughter Jennifer, and sons Jerry Jr., Jeff, and Jason.
 Jerry Jarrett became estranged from Jeff in 2005 after they had disputes about their operations while running NWA:TNA; they reconciled in 2015.
 Jerry Jarrett was married to Eddie Marlin's daughter Deborah.

-Jarrett died of a heart attack while undergoing treatment for esophageal cancer on February 14, 2023, at 80.
+Jarrett died while undergoing treatment for esophageal cancer on February 14, 2023, at 80.